voytech/tabulate/README.md

 ### Template pattern and table export operations.

+Template is an entry point to exporting facility.
+It orchestrates all table export operations:
+- it instantiates result object and 3rd party underlying APIs,
+- it requests data records one by one and delegates context rendering to table operations implementors.
+- it finalizes operations  (e.g. flushing output stream)

 ### Table DSL API.

 Kotlin type-safe DSL helps a lot with describing target table structure.